 Aroma - Sweet, herbaceous, buttery.
 This oil can occasionally be opaque

 Extraction - Steam distillation

 Country of Origin - Morocco

 Caution - Practitioner advice is recommended with this oil

-Traditional Uses ~ One of the most useful oils for the respiratory system, Inula helps to break up stuck mucus and deepen the breathing.
-It may also help to heal ear, nose and throat infections.
+Traditional Uses - One of the most useful oils for the respiratory system, Inula helps to break up mucus and deepen the breathing.
+It may also help to heal ear, nose and throat infections and chest infections.

 Appearance - In the past we have offered a beautiful deep green Inula oil.
 The green colour comes from distillation in a copper still.
 Molecules of copper bond to molecules of essential oil giving the familiar green colour.
 Alternatively, our golden Inula oil has the same properties and is equally effective.

 Organic Certificate - This essential oil is certified organic by the Soil Association which means you can be sure that it has been produced to the highest ethical and environmental standards.
 The Soil Association's standards exceed the UK government's minimum requirements for organic products in many areas, but particularly in animal welfare, GM and the use of pesticides.
 Standards are constantly reviewed to ensure they deal with current issues.